Wesleyan-Media-Project/party_classifier/README.md

 ### Performance

-Performance on held-out test set:
+Here is the model performance on held-out test set:s

 ```